fossasia/wp-tweet-feed-plugin/readme.txt

 1. Use automatic installer to install and active the plugin.
 1. You should see a notice appear in your admin that links you to the settings page.
 1. Use Loklak API or Follow the instructions to setup your Twitter app and authenticate your account (an unfortunate step made necessary by Twitter's API changes).
-1. In WordPress admin go to 'Appearance' -> 'Widgets' and add "Tweet Feed Plugin" to one of your widget-ready areas of your site
+1. In WordPress admin go to 'Appearance' -> 'Widgets' and add "Tweet Feed Widget" to one of your widget-ready areas of your site

 == Frequently Asked Questions ==